 The expense accounts, as the name suggests, represent the total expenditure of the enterprise.
-It should noted that the day-to-day (daily) operations in the enterprise, are usually recorded as separate expenses.
+It should be noted that the enterprise’s day-to-day (daily) operations are usually recorded as separate expenses.

-It is important to know that not all expense accounts are the same.
+It is essential to know that not all expense accounts are the same.
 Depending on the type of business, the account reflects different movements or expenses incurred.
 Some of the common ones are:

 - Income Summary Account

-The account would be to which the result aplies at the close of the income and expense accounts.
+The account would be to which the result applies at the close of the income and expense accounts.

 This type of account tries to calculate the net profit or loss.
 It is by crossing the income and expenses that the summary is obtained, which is eventually allocated to this account.
-Subsequently, it can derive to other types of incomes, such as the profit and loss accounts.
+Subsequently, it can derive from other types of income, such as profit and loss accounts.

-It is important to appreciate that in the income statement account, a negative credit balance can also be generated in case the company has lost money.
-In this situation it is common to use the capital or profit account, or, in the worst case, to access financing to cover the negative result.
+It is essential to appreciate that a negative credit balance can also be generated in the income statement account in case the company has lost money.
+In this situation, using the capital or profit account or, in the worst case, accessing financing to cover the negative result is expected.

 How to close these accounts

 The closure of temporary accounts must coincide with the end of the accounting period to which they relate.
-This is not exactly a closure, as the account continues to exist.
-What is do is to bring the balances to record the corresponding changes, and in the case of income and expense accounts to zero.
+This is not precisely a closure, as the account continues to exist.
+What is do is to bring the balances to record the corresponding changes, and in the case of income and expense accounts, to zero.

 The mechanisms are relatively simple:

 - Close the expense account.
-That is the same as above, but, in this case,the debits are transferred.
+That is the same as above, but the debits are transferred in this case.
 In other words, the costs incurred during the accounting year are reflected.